 If you want to edit the monitor settings for a source that is currently being monitored, highlight that source on the Monitored Machines tree on the main Failover Control Center screen and click Edit.
 The Monitor Settings dialog box will open.
-Follow the instructions under Configuring failover monitoring.
+See Configuring failover monitoring on page 167.